Jalaswad/Homogenization-PT/README.md

 # READ ME

-This folder contains the codes and files used for the analyses in the "Changes in marine ecosystems after the end-Permian mass extinction are linked to oceanic habitats," 2023, paper by Al Aswad et al.

 To re-produce the figures and analyses in Al Aswad et al. (2023), use the files in the following order:

 "DownloadPbdb.r"